 The City of Lake Forest is closely monitoring the novel (new) coronavirus (COVID-19) pandemic, and appreciates the chance to help you be informed, and stay informed on what we are learning from local and regional sources.

 Our top priority is the health, safety and welfare of our residents.
 Please dial 9-1-1 in cases of emergency only and call 847.234.2601 for non-emergencies.

 Sign up for our E-news, or follow us on Facebook and Instagram for City COVID-19 updates and other city information.

 Vaccines are now more widely accessible in the U.S. Everyone ages 5 years and older is recommended to get a COVID-19 vaccination.

 Check out the CDC's Key Things to Know About COVID-19 Vaccines for more information.

 Current COVID-19 Data & Restrictions

-For the most current data related to the COVID-19 outbreak, please visit the Centers for Disease Control and Prevention (CDC) COVID-19, the Illinois Department of Public Health (IDPH) Coronavirus, and the Lake County Health Department COVID-19 Websites.
+For the most current data related to the COVID-19 outbreak, please visit the Centers for Disease Control and Prevention (CDC) COVID-19 and the Lake County Health Department COVID-19 Websites.

 Lake County Coronavirus Data Hub